Track mileage automatically

 If you drive your vehicle for business 40% of the time, you can claim 40% of your vehicle’s actual expenses for the year.

-Example: Your mileage log shows you have driven 2,000 miles for business purposes and 3,000 personal miles in 2023.
-You have kept all relevant invoices and receipts.
-Your expenses in 2023 add up to $5,000.
+Example: Your mileage log shows you drove 2,000 miles for business purposes and 3,000 personal miles in 2024.
+You have kept all relevant invoices and receipts, and your expenses add up to $5,000.

 First, you find the percentage of business-related driving.
 2,000 mi out of the total 5,000 mi is 40%.
 This means you can deduct 40% of all car-related costs you had throughout the year.
 40% of $5,000 is $2,000 in mileage deductions.